YasirElzobair/YasirElzobair-/README.md

-# YasirElzobair-
 # 👋 Hi, I'm Yasir Elzubair

-A cybersecurity learner and IT professional with 11+ years in networking, now transitioning into web security and freelance cyber services.
+A cybersecurity and IT professional with 11+ years in networking, now transitioning into web security and freelance cyber services.
 I'm focused on building secure applications, identifying vulnerabilities, and helping businesses stay protected.

 ---